pi-engine/pi/README.md

 Versioning
 ----------

-For transparency and insight into our release cycle, and for striving to maintain backward compatibility, Xoops/Pi Engine will be maintained under the Semantic Versioning guidelines as much as possible.
+For transparency and insight into our release cycle, and striving to maintain backward compatibility, Xoops/Pi Engine will be maintained under the Semantic Versioning guidelines as much as possible.

-Releases will be numbered with the following format:
+Releases will be numbered in the following format:

 `<major>.<minor>.<patch>`